 SFTP provides an alternative method for ssh client authentication.
 It's called SFTP public key authentication.
-This method allows users to login to your SFTP service without entering a password authentication and is often employed for file transfer automation.
+This method allows users to login to your SFTP service without using password authentication and is often employed for file transfer automation.
 In this post, we'll walk you through the process of setting up this kind of authentication on the command line.
 It's easier to do this on a GUI-based interface but if you prefer to do things on the terminal, this post is for you.

 Note: SFTP (through SSH) is usually installed on Linux distros, so we'll be using Linux for both the (SFTP) server and client machines in this tutorial.